Servicerobotics-Ulm/SmartDG-Tutorials/03_04_Adding_DG_Model_to_System_Project_SmartMDSD/README.md

 ![alt text](Adding_DG_Model_to_System_Project_SmartMDSD_A14.png)

-> SmartDG Component View "Huey" : Another two instances of Component "OneUser" from Tier-3 User Environment.
+> SmartDG Component View "Huey" and "Dewey" : Another two instances of Component "OneUser" from Tier-3 User Environment.
 Both of these uses generic functions as well.

 ![alt text](Adding_DG_Model_to_System_Project_SmartMDSD_A15.png)